Wahid-Abdul/mx-amazon/README.md

 We have the following arguments in the program

-1. username - Username/Email of the Amazon account.
+1. username - Username/Mobile number of the Amazon account.
 This is **mandatory**.
 2. password - Password for the account.
 This is **mandatory**.
 3. search_string - Filtered based on this parameter.
 This is **not mandatory**.
 4. count - Maximum number of items required.
 This is **not mandatory**.